-The report, based on wide-reaching sector research, proposes steps to encourage effective and impactful lending and borrowing and was introduced by Liz Johnson, Senior Manager, Museums Review, Arts Council England.
+The report, based on wide-reaching sector research, proposed steps to encourage effective and impactful lending and borrowing and was introduced by Liz Johnson, Senior Manager, Museums Review, Arts Council England.
 Download MA Conference 2017 presentation

 TEG presented details of exhibitions available to tour internationally at the MUSCON Conference 2017 in Helsinki, from the 20-23 September 2017, on behalf of TEG members Art Works for Change, House of Illustration and People Dancing.

-If you are interested to work with TEG to share information about your exhibitions at future MUSCON conferences contact: firstname.lastname@example.org
+If you are interested to work with TEG to share information about your exhibitions at future MUSCON conferences contact firstname.lastname@example.org

 TEG participated in the Museums + Heritage Show talks programme on the 17 May, Design Theatre, Kensington Olympia: